Schultz-Panther/Schultz-Panther/README.md

 - 👋 Hi, I’m @Schultz-Panther
-- 👀 I’m interested in ... robotics, video games, mechatronics careers, and educational, transportational, and military projects.
+- 👀 I’m interested in ... game development, Blender 3D modeling and animation, Unreal Engine Blueprints and C++, and music.
 - 🌱 I’m currently learning ... differential calculus.
 - 💞️ I’m looking to collaborate on ... a video game with my sister using Unity.
 - 📫 How to reach me ...
 (320) 407-4368